 Music at its heart is collaborative.
 Playing with different sonic characters allows you access into new spaces of your own creativity.
 That's just the way it is.
 I've collaborated with many a beautiful wanderer on the musical road.
-Here are three projects that have lifted that desire into reality.
+Here a few projects that have lifted that desire into reality.

 Meklit is guest Musical Director for UnderCover Presents: A Tribute to the Miseducation of Lauryn Hill.
 15 Bay Area bands honor the legend herself, while exploring female voices and storytelling in music, hip-hop, and the creative community.
 Epic!